Open-Data-Product-Initiative/v4.1/source/includes/_pricing.md

 Pricing is the process whereby a business sets the price at which it will sell its products and services.
 Pricing **OBJECT** consists of mandatory and optional attributes.
 This element contains pricing plans related data to be used for example in displaying the items in a marketplace.
 If needed the standard metadata is converted to marketplace internal format.
 We encourage all data product owners to enforce usage of this standard.

+The Pricing object is general in nature and should be enough for common (80%) use cases.
+Note that you can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.
+The ["Specification extensions"](#specification-extensions) section provides details on how to use this feature.

 ## ODPS supports 12 standardized pricing models

 The _unit_ attribute defines the plan and options for that are fixed unless extended with "x-" mechanism.
 Read more about the [Pricing plans from ODPS wiki](https://github.com/Open-Data-Product-Initiative/dev/wiki/Pricing-Plans#version-dev)